rupesh528633/E-CommerceWebsite/README.md

 # CRAZYDEAL

 A mobile-responsive sample of the CRAZYDEAL e-commerce template using HTML, CSS and JavaScript.

+## About
+This project is a lightweight front-end template showcasing a product listing, carousel, product details and a simple cart flow.
+It's intended for learning and prototyping.

+## Usage
+Open `index.html` in a browser or serve this folder from any static server.

+## License
+The project is licensed under the MIT License — see `LICENSE`.